jfharney/ESGF-ACMEservices/README.md

 ## general service parameters

-- publication_log_file - the name of the log file that outputs debugging messages
+- publication_log_file - the name of the log file that outputs debugging messages for the publication service
 - publication_logger_level - the log level of the debug statements (defunct right now, but may be added later)
-- db_log_file
+- db_log_file - the name of the log file that outputs debugging messages for the db service
-- db_logger_level
+- db_logger_level - the log level of the debug statements (defunct right now, but may be added later)

 ## esg ini service parameters

 ## db service parameters

-- populate_groups
+- populate_groups - used for debugging purposes when there is no network connection
-- isConnectedToDB
+- isConnectedToDB - used for debugging purposes when there is no network connection
 - dbname - name of the db housing the ESGF user info (default is esgcet)
-- dbuser -
+- dbuser - name of the ESGF user
-- dbpassword
+- dbpassword - password of the ESGF user
-- esgini_location
+- esgini_location - location of the esg ini file

 # Services offered